Horoneru/Updater/README.md

 **Warning : This project is pretty much unmaintained.
 You can use it as a basis to understand how to do a simple updater, but it will most likely stay as is.**

-##Downloads
+## Downloads

 The updater will refuse to execute if it's called standalone without any arguments.
-So to use it for your projects you must of course compile it and adapt it to your project.
+So to use it for your projects you must compile it and adapt it to your project.

-##Features
+## Features

  - Already translated in <b>French</b> and <b>English</b>
  - Won't start if the users tried to execute it standalone